Photo Credit: Matt + Steph Photography

 Artist

-In addition to her own work, Brianna has shared her love for art as an instructor.
-She worked 10 years with The Art School of Peterborough and 2 years as the director of her own studio.
-Where she offered workshops, courses and retreats in a variety of mediums for all ages.
+In addition to their own work, Brianna has shared their love for art as an instructor.
+They worked 10 years with The Art School of Peterborough and 2 years as the director of their own studio.
+Where they offered workshops, courses and retreats in a variety of mediums for all ages.

 Acting less as a teacher, and more as a guide, with a style that is engaging and interactive.
-She inspired students to find and express their own artistic voice.
+They inspired students to find and express their own artistic voice.

 In addition, Brianna has served on the Art School of Peterborough’s board of directors and was chair of the marketing committee.

-She continues to be involved in the community and has worked with the Peterborough Humane Society for their Duke’s Trail Tour, assisted with Camp Kerry’s art bereavement program and partnered up with the YWCA to bring the YWCA Bean Up to life.
+They continue to be involved in the community and haveworked with the Peterborough Humane Society for their Duke’s Trail Tour, assisted with Camp Kerry’s art bereavement program and partnered up with the YWCA to bring the YWCA Bean Up to life.

 Artist Statement